-- 5.6.3.1 PT providers shall verify that all analytes in all PT samples remained stable during the course of the study. - 5.6.3.2 PT providers shall retain samples of the original PT study material until the close of the study for use in post-study analytical verification. - 5.6.3.3 PT sample stability assessments shall be based on analytical data comparing the mean of a series of random samples analytically tested before the start of a study to the mean of a series of random samples analytically tested after the study close date. - 5.6.3.4 The stability of an analyte is verified if either: - the difference between the mean of the provider's verification analyses and the mean of the provider's stability analyses is within one-fifth of the laboratory acceptance limits as calculated per Section 5.9.2; or - b) the mean of the provider's stability analyses meet the requirements for verification as defined in Section 5.6.1.7 or 5.6.1.8, depending on the study matrix. - 5.6.3.5 Post-study stability verification shall include ensuring that unspiked analytes are still below one-half the PTRL. - 5.6.3.6 PT samples or analytes which fail to meet the criteria of this Section shall be invalidated in the PT study and described in the study discussion report.
+- 5.6.3.1 The PT Providers shall verify that all analytes in all PT samples remained stable during the course of the study. - 5.6.3.2 The PT Providers shall retain samples of the original PT study material until the close of the study for use in post-study analytical verification. - 5.6.3.3 PT sample stability assessments shall be based on analytical data comparing the mean of a series of random samples analytically tested before the start of a study to the mean of a series of random samples analytically tested after the study close date.

+- 5.6.3.3 Stability testing shall be conducted after the study close date.
+The stability of an analyte is verified if either: - a) the difference between the mean of the PT provider's Provider's verification analyses and the mean of the PT Provider's stability analyses is within one-fifth of the laboratory acceptance limits as calculated per Section 5.9.2; or - b) the mean of the provider's stability analyses meet the requirements for verification as defined in Section 5.6.1.7 or 5.6.1.8, depending on the study matrix-it can be demonstrated that the difference between the PT Provider's verification mean and the mean of the PT Provider's stability analyses does not affect laboratory evaluations. - 5.6.3.54 Post-study stability verification shall include ensuring that unspiked analytes are still below one-half the PTRL. - 5.6.3.65 PT samples or analytes which fail to meet the criteria of this Section shall be invalidated in the PT study and described in the study discussion report.